-One problem of models that use higher derivatives in effective actions may be that one can derive classical actions and equations of motion by the WKB approximation from their effective actions.
-The latter would then contain higher derivatives.
+One problem of models that use higher derivatives in effective actions is that one can derive classical actions and equations of motion by the WKB approximation.
+The equations of motion would then contain higher derivatives.
 The Ostrogradski instability \cite{Ostro1,Ostro2} is a classical theorem which shows that non-degenerate classical actions with more than 2 derivatives have classical Hamiltonians which are not bounded from below.
-For gravity, some higher derivative actions may be degenerate, and these are, for example, given eq. (\ref{higherderiv}) with all other terms with higher derivatives made to vanish.
-They then have positive definite energy.
-One can, and probably has, to use Ostrogradski's theorem to further restrict the underlying theories which give actions with higher derivatives.
+For gravity, some higher derivative actions may be degenerate, for example, Eq. (\ref{higherderiv}) if all other terms with higher derivatives vanish.
+The theory then has positive definite energy.
+One can, and probably has, to use Ostrogradski's theorem to further restrict the underlying theories which yield actions with higher derivatives.
 Note that Ostrogradski's result is not a quantum mechanical theorem.
 So having a quantum field theory that does not have unfriendly ghosts may not be a sufficient criteria.
 Important is also that the corrections to the classical equations of motion that one can derive from the effective action are consistent.

-In string theory, one uses a fixed so-called "background" metric $ g_{\mu\nu} $ on which one computes the path integral of the embedding functions $ X^\mu $ and the world-sheet $ \tilde\gamma_{ab} $.
+In string theory, one uses a fixed so-called "background" metric $ g_{\mu\nu} $ on which one computes the path integral of the embedding functions $ X^\mu $ and the world-sheet $ \tilde\gamma_{uw} $.
 In order to compute the effective action of that theory, one typically writes the trace of the energy momentum tensor in terms of so-called beta functions

 where and $ B_{\mu\nu} $ and $ \Theta $ are certain additional fields that have been added to the Polyakov action, see\cite{deligne}.

 String theorists then usually make an expansion

 where $ \alpha' $ is some function that makes the expansion dimensionless.
 They then use this to expand the background metric as